Home > News/Videos > Blog > What is manifold for solenoid valve and air control valve?

 Sep 25, 2025

 Pneumatic technology is used in industrial automation to transmit motion or force—usually using compressed air.
-The motion itself is performed by actuators; in automation technology, valves or valve manifolds are used to ultimately control these actuators.
+Solenoid valve mounted on a manifold to control these actuators to operate these motion.

 Valve manifold adopts both integrated and modular design structures primarily to meet the varying requirements of different industrial applications in terms of space, cost, maintenance, and system complexity.What exactly are these two types of valve islands?